fastify/workflows/README.md

 ### Enable workflow Linter job

-By setting the `lint` value to `true` when using the [basic workflow](.github/workflows/plugins-ci.yml) the CI will first run the linter job.
+By setting the `lint` option to `true` when using the [basic workflow](.github/workflows/plugins-ci.yml) the CI will first run the linter job once.

 __Example:__ running the linter job first with the [basic workflow](.github/workflows/plugins-ci.yml)